aherd2985/UtilityBelt/README.md

 # UtilityBelt
-Fun console application
+Fun console application.

-Learn the basics of Git and C#
+Learn the basics of Git and C#.

 Participate in Hacktoberfest.